Gravity-Bridge/Gravity-Docs/docs/custom-gov.md

 # Gravity Bridge specific governance proposals

+If you are looking to create a proposal please post on the [Commonwealth](https://commonwealth.im/gravity-bridge) forum to gather sentiment and advice.

 Gravity Bridge has a series of custom governance proposal types.
-This documents what these proposal types are and how to submit them.
+This documents what these proposal types are and how to submit them at a technical level.

 ## IBC metadata